AhmedSalahM/Document-pprocessing-Service/README.md

 # Document processing Service APP
 ## The project is aimed at helping people to upload images and PDF files to the API and the API will perform some operations on the files and return the results.
 ## Models
-Create a Django project and a REST API using Django Rest Framework (DRF).
+Created a Django project and a REST API using Django Rest Framework (DRF).

 ## Dockerize the Django project for easy deployment and testing
 ## Website Link